amitni1/Catastrophic-Forgetting-Reproduction/Docs/EWC_Model.md

 The final plot — **Fisher Overlap vs. Layer Depth** — reveals two key insights from the original EWC paper:

-1. **High-permutation tasks** (26×26, very different from MNIST) show *low overlap* across all layers — the tasks use different parameters throughout the network
+1. **High-permutation tasks** (26×26, very different from MNIST) show *low overlap* in early layers — the tasks use different parameters to process very different input distributions
-2. **Low-permutation tasks** (8×8, similar to MNIST) show *higher overlap* — the tasks share important parameters
+2. **Low-permutation tasks** (8×8, similar to MNIST) show *higher overlap* throughout — the tasks share important parameters across the network
-3. **Overlap tends to vary with layer depth.** Earlier layers learn low-level features shared across tasks; deeper layers specialize per-task, causing their Fisher distributions to diverge.
-This is why EWC must protect weights *selectively* — the Fisher matrix acts as a precision mask that adapts to the degree of task-specificity at each layer.
+3. **Overlap tends to increase toward the output layers.** Even for high-permutation tasks, layers closer to the output are *reused* across tasks — because the output domain (class labels 0–9) is shared regardless of how different the inputs are.
+This is why EWC must protect weights *selectively* — the Fisher matrix captures which weights are genuinely task-specific versus shared.

 ---